Subcutaneous Injection at Home

 - Drop the used syringe in a disposal container, such as a hard plastic or metal container with a lid.
-A coffee can with a slit in the plastic lid may be used.
+You may use a coffee can with a slit in the plastic lid.
 Choose a container that you cannot see through.

-- When the container is full, tape the top closed and discard in the trash.
+- When the container is full, tape the top closed.
+Discard the container in the trash.
 You may want to call your local trash collection service for other disposal suggestions.
 DO NOT bring the container with the used syringes to the hospital or to your physician’s office.